Chin Baptist Convention: Zomi Baptist Convention (ZBC) to Chin Baptist Convention (CBC)

 The name of the organization was changed from 'Zomi Baptist Convention' to 'Chin Baptist Convention' with effect from 1 April 2013.
 The agreement was reached during Zomi Baptist Convention's 21st Triennial Conference held in Kalaymyo of Sagaing Division from 21 to 24 March.
-During this meeting, the Association namely Kalay Valley Baptist Association (KVBA) walked out again and formed an organization called Kalay Valley Baptist Convention (KVBC).
-There, the rest of other 25 associations, a unanimous agreement was reached for the new designation of the Chin Baptist organization.
-The meeting was attended by more than 400 representatives from its 28 associations with special guests from Myanmar Baptist Convention and Kachin Baptist Convention.
+During this meeting, the Association, namely Kalay Valley Baptist Association (KVBA), walked out again and formed an organization called Kalay Valley Baptist Convention (KVBC).
+There, the rest of the other 25 associations, a unanimous agreement was reached for the new designation of the Chin Baptist organization.
+The meeting was attended by more than 400 representatives from its 28 associations, with special guests from the Myanmar Baptist Convention and Kachin Baptist Convention.

 Affiliated organizations

-In addition to Myanmar Baptist Convention, the convention is affiliated to Asia Pacific Baptist Federation and Baptist World Alliance and has a fellowship and works with the ecumenical organizations like Myanmar Council of Churches, Christian Conference of Asia, World Council of Churches and World Association for Christian Communication.
+In addition to the Myanmar Baptist Convention, the convention is affiliated with Asia Pacific Baptist Federation and Baptist World Alliance and has a fellowship and works with the ecumenical organizations like Myanmar Council of Churches, Christian Conference of Asia, World Council of Churches and World Association for Christian Communication.